2023 POW WOW PITCH

 All Judges and Pitchers (Participants) must conduct an onbaording call with the Pow Wow Pitch Team to ascertain video, audio and Internet quality before participating in the sessions.
 To ensure consistency and avoid technical issues, we ask participants to set up in advance (computer equipment, location and internet connection) and ensure that the technical setup will remain the same setup for use on the day of the session.
 Changing the setup may result in unexpected technical problems.

-Step 1: Setup YOUR TECHNOLOGY IN ADVANCE
+Setup YOUR TECHNOLOGY IN ADVANCE

 Desktop computer or laptop